CSavu/E-commerce/README.md

     - see cart

-    - increase quantity of a product inside the cart
+    - change quantity of a product inside the cart

     - order products present in the cart